Shinobu Ota: Mixed martial arts career

 Following his retirement from wrestling competition, he signed with Rizin Fighting Federation.
 Tokoro made his professional debut against Hideo Tokoro at Rizin 26 on December 31, 2020.
 He lost the fight by a second-round armbar.

 Ota faced the former K-1 Welterweight champion Yuta Kubo at Rizin 30 on September 19, 2021.
 He won the fight by unanimous decision.

 Ota faced 46-fight veteran Kazuma Sone at Rizin 33 - Saitama on December 31, 2021.
 He won the fight by a second-round technical knockout.

 Ota faced the former DEEP bantamweight champion Yuki Motoya at Rizin 37 - Saitama on July 31, 2022.
 He lost the fight by unanimous decision.

+Ota faced Kazuma Kuramoto at Rizin Landmark 5 on April 29, 2023.
+He knocked Kuramoto out just 27 seconds into the opening round.

+Ota faced Kenta Takizawa at Super Rizin 2 on July 30, 2023, winning the fight by a first-round knockout at the end of the round.

+Ota faced Shoko Sato at Rizin Landmark 6 on October 1, 2023, losing the fight by split decision.

+Ota faced Ryusei Ashizawa on December 31, 2023 at Rizin 45, knocking him out in the first round.

+Ota faced Juntaro Ushiku at Rizin 46 on April 29, 2024.
+He won the fight by unanimous decision.

+Ota was scheduled to face Francesco Nuzzi, replacing Brian Moore on June 22, 2024, at Bellator Champions Series 3.
+However, Nuzzi was replaced by Blanque; Ota won the bout by a north-south choke submission in the first round.

+Ota faced Yuki Motoya at Rizin 48 on September 29, 2024, and lost the bout via submission in the third round.

+Ota faced Danny Sabatello at Rizin: Otoko Matsuri on May 4, 2025.
+He lost the fight by a third-round knockout.